 Examination for anterior cruciate ligament laxity is likely to include -

-- Anterior drawer test - with the patient in the position above, the surgeon pulls the tibia forward (the 'shinbone') (anterior drawer) and pushes it backwards (posterior drawer).
+With the patient in the position above, the surgeon pulls the tibia forward (the 'shinbone') (anterior drawer) and pushes it backwards (posterior drawer).
 Too much forward movement ('anterior translation') suggests ACL tear; too much backward movement ('posterior translation') suggests PCL tear.
 It is important that the affected side is compared to the unaffected side, as some people normally have quite lax cruciates.

-- Lachman test - similar but a bit more subtle.
+Similar but a bit more subtle.

-- Pivot shift test - the surgeon lifts the leg up and tucks the foot under his arm.
+The surgeon lifts the leg up and tucks the foot under his arm.
 Pushing the knee a bit towards the middle, he gently bends the knee joint and a lax cruciate ligament allows a sudden jerky movement in the joint - the 'pivot shift'.

 Special investigations might include -